 Skilled Immigration Act

-- Non-EU nationals with recognized qualifications or professional experience (e.g., IT specialists with two years of experience) can enter without prior recognition of qualifications in Germany.
+- Non-EU nationals with recognized qualifications or professional experience (e.g., IT specialists with relevant experience, even without a degree in some cases) can enter without prior recognition of qualifications in Germany in many scenarios.

-- Skilled workers with three years of residence permits in Germany can now apply for permanent settlement (previously four years).
+- Skilled workers with three years of residence permits in Germany can now apply for permanent settlement (previously four years in some contexts, but this facilitation remains in place).

 Key Steps in the Application Process